 #15 Road Trip

-If you can save a bit, take a great road trip this summer.
-If you can splurge on a resort, go for it, if not rent a cabin at a state park and soak in the technology-free environment!
+Take a great road trip this summer.
+If you can splurge on a resort, go for it, if not, rent a cabin at a state park and soak in the technology-free environment!